thejimbirch/jimbirch/sites/all/modules/contrib/advagg/README.txt

  - `scope_lock`: TRUE - Make sure the scope of this will not ever change.
  - `movable`: FALSE - Make sure the ordering of this will not ever change.
+ - `preprocess_lock`: TRUE - Make sure the preprocess key will not ever change.

 JSMIN PHP EXTENSION